-There is no public sewer system in the Town of Rietbrock.
-Therefore, all development in the Town uses on-site septic systems.
-The Town, which has Town zoning, requires a minimum lot size of 2 acres for installation of individual septic systems and wells.
+There is no public sewer system in the Town of Wien.
+Therefore, all development in the Town uses onsite septic systems.
+The Town, which has Town zoning, requires a minimum lot size of 1-acre for installation of individual septic systems and wells.
 Generally, these private sewage systems fall into four categories: